Getting Your Wellness Started

 Bowel movements - regular/irregular, shape, consistency, etc.

-Any aches or pains
+Any aches or pains, make note

 Any other issues that stand out, think gas, bloating, headaches, acne, rashes, digestive issues, trouble with sleep, sore joints, etc.